uwhackweek/jupyterbook-template/README.md

 1. Click the "Use this template" button at the top of the repo
 1. Select the account where you'd like to use the template.
 1. **Be sure to select the checkbox to include all branches!** Otherwise your book will not be rendered automatically.
 You can remove all branches except for `main` and `gh-pages` from your new repo.
-1. In your new repo, go to Settings > Pages to find the link to your Jupyter Book.
+1. In your new repo, go to Settings > Pages to find the link to your JupyterBook.
 We recommend adding this link to the home page.
 1. There are a few files you'll need to edit to customize content for your event:
   * `cookiecutter.yaml`:  customize your landing page content
-  * `book/_config.yml`:  customize your Jupyter Book content
+  * `book/_config.yml`:  customize your JupyterBook content
   * `README.md`:  a basic description of your project
   * `CITATION.cff`:  add a standard citation file with all the event organizers